-12. Prestart Check List (see check list in equipment bag)
+12. Prestart Check List

-- A. The following check list covers only the most essential items, assuming a minimum Race Committee crew of 3: - 1.
+- A. The following check list covers only the most essential items, assuming a minimum Race Committee crew of (three) 3: - 1.
 It is recommended that all crew on the Race Committee synchronize their watches to GPS time. - 2.
-Note that cell phones usually have the correct time, synchronized to the minute with GPS time. - 3.
+Note that cell phones usually have the correct time, synchronized to the minute with GPS time.
+Mobile apps and websites also can provide GPS time down to the second. - 3.
 The starting line should be perpendicular to the wind for an upwind start or perpendicular with the rhumbline for an off wind start. - 4.
-The course board should be posted, with the "5" Flag, "6" Flag, and "9" Flag correctly showing either the "L"ong course or the "S"hort course. - 5.
-Record on the sign up sheet all racers that check in. - 6.
+The course board should be posted, with the boards correctly showing either the "L"ong course or the "S"hort course. - 5.
+Record on the sign-up sheet all racers that check in. - 6.
 The starting flags should be attached to the halyards and manned.
 Flags should reach the uppermost hoist coincident with the timing marks.
 Audible signals should be simultaneous with the flags reaching its uppermost hoist. - 7.
 A crew member should be assigned to sight the line and identify boats over early. - 8.
-The recall flags should be bent onto the white pole, the VHF radio and horn should be readily available. - 9.
-The timer and the flag officer should be prepared to coordinate communications
+The recall flags should be bent onto each end of the white pole and should be manned by someone on the bow.
+The VHF radio and horn should be readily available.